How to Find Profitable Products for Amazon FBA Wholesale

 On Amazon, most customers click the Buy Box to make a purchase.
 This means you need to win or share the Buy Box to make sales.

 • Look at who owns the Buy Box.
-If Amazon Retail is selling the item, avoid it.
-Amazon rarely gives up the Buy Box.
+If Amazon Retail is selling the item and consistently dominating the Buy Box, it is usually better to avoid it.
+However, if Amazon goes in and out of stock or shares the Buy Box, there may still be an opportunity.

 • Check the number of sellers on the listing.
 If there are hundreds of sellers, margins may collapse.